EnfusionModders/InfinityC/readme.md

 A cross-platform plugin framework for the [Enfusion Engine](#).
 Infinity empowers modders with the ability to extend the Enfusion Engine with custom native functionality.

 Put simply, Infinity provides the framework to implement custom `proto` definitions.
-With this, modders can call their own underlying C++ functionality.
+With this, modders can call their own underlying C/C++ functionality.

 ## Plugins